-A Covered Company's total net cash outflow amount, which is the denominator of the U.S. LCR, is determined under the U.S. LCR by applying mandated outflow and inflow rates, which reflect certain prescribed, industry-wide stressed assumptions, against the balances of a Covered Company's funding sources, obligations, transactions, and assets over a prospective 30 calendar-day period.
+A Covered Company's total net cash outflow amount, which is the denominator of the LCR, is determined under the LCR by applying mandated outflow and inflow rates, which reflect certain prescribed, industry-wide stressed assumptions, against the balances of a Covered Company's funding sources, obligations, transactions, and assets over a prospective 30 calendar-day period.
 Inflows that can be included to offset outflows are limited to 75 percent of outflows to ensure that Covered Companies are maintaining sufficient on-balance sheet liquidity and are not overly reliant on inflows, which may not materialize in a period of stress.
 The total net cash outflow calculation also includes an add-on calculation that takes into account the largest daily difference between certain outflows and inflows with set maturity dates.
-The inflow and outflow rates mandated by the U.S. LCR may be materially different from what actual inflow and outflow rates would be in a stress period.
+The inflow and outflow rates mandated by the LCR may be materially different from what actual inflow and outflow rates would be in a stress period.

-The U.S. LCR recognizes that, under certain circumstances, it may be necessary for a Covered Company's U.S. LCR to fall briefly below 100 percent to fund unanticipated liquidity needs.
-The U.S. LCR establishes a framework for a flexible supervisory response when a Covered Company's U.S. LCR falls below 100 percent.
-Under the U.S. LCR, a Covered Company must notify the appropriate U.S. banking regulator (which is the Federal Reserve, in the case of the Firm) on any business day that its U.S. LCR is less than 100 percent.
-In addition, if a Covered Company's U.S. LCR is below 100 percent for three consecutive business days, the Covered Company must submit to its appropriate U.S. banking regulator a plan for remediation of the shortfall.
+The LCR recognizes that, under certain circumstances, it may be necessary for a Covered Company's LCR to fall briefly below 100 percent to fund unanticipated liquidity needs.
+The LCR establishes a framework for a flexible supervisory response when a Covered Company's LCR falls below 100 percent.
+Under the LCR, a Covered Company must notify the appropriate U.S. banking regulator (which is the Federal Reserve, in the case of the Firm) on any business day that its LCR is less than 100 percent.
+In addition, if a Covered Company's LCR is below 100 percent for three consecutive business days, the Covered Company must submit to its appropriate U.S. banking regulator a plan for remediation of the shortfall.

-For a further discussion of the regulatory liquidity framework applicable to the Firm, see "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")-Liquidity and Capital Resources-Regulatory Liquidity Framework" in the Firm's Quarterly Report on Form 10-Q for the quarter ended June 30, 2017 ("Form 10-Q").
+For a further discussion of the regulatory liquidity framework applicable to the Firm, see "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")-Liquidity and Capital Resources-Regulatory Liquidity Framework" in the Firm's Annual Report on Form 10-K for the year ended December 31, 2017 ("2017 Form 10-K").

-3. U.S. LCR Disclosure Requirements
+3. LCR Disclosure Requirements

-The U.S. LCR requires certain Covered Companies, including Morgan Stanley (but not the U.S. Bank Subsidiaries), to make quantitative and qualitative disclosures related to their U.S. LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures"), beginning with the quarter ended June 30,

-2017.
-This report contains the Firm's LCR Disclosures for the quarter ended June 30, 2017.
-For each subsequent quarter, the Firm must make its LCR Disclosures within 45 days of the end of the calendar quarter.
+The LCR requires certain Covered Companies, including Morgan Stanley (but not the U.S. Bank Subsidiaries), to make quantitative and qualitative disclosures related to their LCR calculations and liquidity management practices on a quarterly basis ("LCR Disclosures"), beginning with the quarter ended June 30, 2017.
+This report contains the Firm's LCR Disclosures for the quarter ended December 31, 2017.

 The Firm's LCR Disclosures are not required to be, and have not been, audited by the Firm's independent registered public accounting firm.
-The Firm's LCR Disclosures are based on our current understanding of the U.S. LCR and other factors, which may be subject to change as the Firm receives additional clarification and implementation guidance from regulators relating to the U.S. LCR, and as the interpretation of the U.S. LCR evolves over time.
-Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2016 Form 10-K and the Form 10-O.
+The Firm's LCR Disclosures are based on our current understanding of the LCR and other factors, which may be subject to change as the Firm receives additional clarification and implementation guidance from regulators relating to the LCR, and as the interpretation of the LCR evolves over time.
+Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2017 Form 10-K

-4. U.S. LCR Qualitative Disclosures
+4. LCR Qualitative Disclosures